 \subsection{Classification Algorithms}

-We used eight classical machine learning algorithms and a deep learning model for benchmarking.
-The features extracted from the four modalities in subsection \ref{subsec:feature_extraction} served as inputs to the machine learning algorithms for classifying cognitive load scores.
+We use eight classical machine learning algorithms and two deep learning models for benchmarking.
+The features extracted from the four modalities (described in Section \ref{subsec:feature_extraction}) serve as inputs to all the models.
 The eight classical machine learning algorithms are Gradient Boosting (GB), Light Gradient Boosting Machine (LGBM), Linear Discriminant Analysis (LDA), Logistic Regression (LR), Multilayer Perceptron (MLP), Random Forest (RF), Support Vector Machine (SVM), and Extreme Gradient Boosting (XGBoost).
-The deep learning benchmark is a VGG-style convolutional neural network (CNN) and a Transformer network.
+The deep learning models are a VGG-style convolutional neural network (CNN) and a Transformer network.
 The selected classical machine learning models have shown strong performances in the past for affective computing from time-series \cite{lima2024multimodal, cheng2017novel}, and each contain different strengths and weaknesses \cite{soofi2017classification}.
 Similarly, the CNN and Transformer models used are popular deep learning techniques that have been successfully used for affective computing with wearable signals in the past \cite{wu2023transformer, gong2023eeg, wang2023self}, making them reliable choices for benchmarking our dataset's performance.
 In particular, the selected architectures for the CNN and Transformer have been widely used in prior works \cite{wu2023transformer, gong2023eeg, wang2023self}.

-For the GB classifier, the number of base estimators was set to 300, the loss is set to logarithmic loss, and a maximum depth of 3 was used for individual estimators.
-For the LGBM, the number of estimators was set to 2000, and for each base estimator, the number of leaves was set to 100.
+For the GB classifier, the number of base estimators is set to 300, the loss is set to logarithmic loss, and a maximum depth of 3 is used for individual estimators.
+For the LGBM, the number of estimators is set to 2000, and for each base estimator, the number of leaves was set to 100.